converged-computing/fluence-kubectl/README.md

 ## TODO

-We will want to have a shared source for the grpc.
-Since it is under development, I'm creating a symbolic link for now.
+- We will want to have a shared source for the service grpc that is shared by fluence and fluence-kubectl.
+E.g., just the service (not the fluxcli-grpc).
+Since it's easy to develop locally and build the container that serves it from fluence (flux-k8s) now, that's what I'll stick with.

 ## Thank You